risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

-*deployment of application with persistent volume*
+*deployment of application with persistent volume [source linuxacademy.com]*

 |